Ryan Mathews (American football): Philadelphia Eagles

 Mathews signed a three-year deal with the Philadelphia Eagles on March 12, 2015.
 However, the Eagles also signed NFL rushing champion DeMarco Murray and already had Darren Sproles, who scored six rushing touchdowns on limited carries in 2014.
-However, Murray played poorly in the first two games of the season, rushing for 11 yards on 21 carries, although Mathews was not much better, rushing for 4 yards on 4 carries and 1 touchdown, while Sproles led the team with 46 yards on 6 carries.
-When Murray went down with a hamstring injury in week 3, Mathews stepped up against the 2-0 New York Jets and rushed for 108 yards on 24 carries while catching a 23-yard receiving touchdown.
-When Murray returned in week 4, Mathews was again the backup, while Murray had another sub-par game.
-In Week 5, Murray rushed for 83 yards on 20 carries leading the team in rushing, but Mathews was only ten yards behind with only 8 carries, and he also had a touchdown.
-Mathew's best performance was against the then undefeated Carolina Panthers, where he rushed for 97 yards on 6 carries.
-Mathews' chances of starting were damaged when he was knocked out with a concussion in a 20-19 loss to the Miami Dolphins, which led to Darren Sproles becoming the feature back.
-Upon his return, he played on an average level, but had a good game against the 11-2 Arizona Cardinals (11 carries for 53 yards) and finally won the starting job.
-Ultimately, he lost his starting job to DeMarco Murray in a Week 16 loss to the Redskins, where he had 4 carries for 5 yards and a touchdown.
-Through an up and down season, Mathews finished by leading the team in rushing TDs with 6, as well as compiling 539 rushing yards on 106 carries, a 5.1 average.
+However, Murray played poorly in the first two games of the season against the Atlanta Falcons and Dallas Cowboys, rushing for 11 yards on 21 carries, although Mathews was not much better, rushing for four yards on four carries and one touchdown, while Sproles led the team with 46 yards on six carries.
+When Murray went down with a hamstring injury in week 3, Mathews stepped up against the 2–0 New York Jets and rushed for 108 yards on 24 carries while catching a 23-yard receiving touchdown.
+When Murray returned in Week 4, Mathews was again the backup, while Murray had another sub-par game against Washington.
+In Week 5, Murray rushed for 83 yards on 20 carries leading the team in rushing, but Mathews was only ten yards behind with only eight carries, and he also had a touchdown.
+Mathew's best performance was against the then undefeated Carolina Panthers, where he rushed for 97 yards on six carries.
+Mathews' chances of starting were damaged when he was knocked out with a concussion in a 20–19 loss to the Miami Dolphins, which led to Darren Sproles becoming the feature back.
+Upon his return, he played on an average level, but had a good game against the 11–2 Arizona Cardinals (11 carries for 58 yards) and finally won the starting job.
+Ultimately, he lost his starting job to DeMarco Murray in a Week 16 loss to the Redskins, where he had four carries for five yards and a touchdown.
+Through an up and down season, Mathews finished by leading the team in rushing touchdowns with six, as well as compiling 539 rushing yards on 106 carries, a 5.1 average.

-In 2016, Mathews played in 13 games with 8 starts, finishing the season with 661 rushing yards and eight touchdowns along with 13 receptions for 115 yards and one touchdown.
-He was placed on injured reserve on December 27, 2016 after suffering a herniated disc during a game against the New York Giants in Week 16.
+In Week 10 of the 2016 season, Mathews had 19 carries for 109 rushing yards and two rushing touchdowns in a 24–15 victory over the Atlanta Falcons.
+In Week 15, he had 20 carries for 128 rushing yards and one rushing touchdown against the Baltimore Ravens.
+In the 2016 season, Mathews played in 13 games with eight starts, finishing the season with 661 rushing yards and eight touchdowns along with 13 receptions for 115 yards and one touchdown.
+He was placed on injured reserve on December 27, 2016, after suffering a herniated disc during a game against the New York Giants in Week 16.

 On August 15, 2017, Mathews was released by the Eagles after recovering from offseason neck surgery.